Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

-More than 150 years after the publication of Darwin’s The Origin of Species, there are still gaps in knowledge about the processes by which species arise and how different environmental factors—and potential human action—contribute to the patterns where species are found, or their biogeography.
-An improved understanding of these processes is crucial in the face of ongoing and predicted environmental changes that threaten global biodiversity.
-Biodiversity conservation has historically focused on protecting hotspots of diversity as defined by patterns of species richness.
-But how can knowledge of evolutionary process inform conservation planning and the spatial prioritization of conservation actions?
-In other words, how can we conserve not only species, but also the processes that generate and maintain continued evolution?
+More than 150 years after the publication of Darwin’s The Origin of Species, there are still gaps in knowledge about the processes by which species arise and how different environmental factors and human activities, contribute to the patterns where species are found – their biogeography.
+An improved understanding of these processes is crucial in the face of ongoing and future climate and environmental changes that threaten global biodiversity.
+Biodiversity conservation has historically focused on protecting areas of high species richness, known as biodiversity hotspots.
+However, often there is a missing link between knowledge of evolutionary processes and conservation planning and spatial prioritization of conservation areas.
+How can we conserve not only species, but also the processes that generate and maintain continued evolution?

-We use ecological niche models (ENMs – also called species distribution models or SDMs) to test hypotheses about the biogeographic history of organisms, and to predict future changes in their distributions in response to environmental changes, such as climate change.
+We use spatially-explicit models including ecological niche models (ENMs – also called species distribution models or SDMs) to test hypotheses about the biogeographic history of organisms, and to predict future changes in their distributions in response to environmental changes, such as climate change.
 Our case studies include lemurs and other mammals in Madagascar, primates and other animal and plant species in Southeast Asia, coyotes in New York City, and jaguars in South America, among others.
 For example, with partners at Vietnam National University, Rutgers University and Henan University, we are using ENMs to advance transboundary conservation of key endangered species in the Sino-Vietnamese border area as habitats and threats shift due to a changing climate.

-Thus, conservation efforts should expand their targets to include features that facilitate these processes such as key geographic barriers and transitional ecotone environments.
-This work takes a crucial first step towards better understanding how evolutionary processes and the evolutionary ecology of species may respond to continued environmental change.
+Our results across multiple species highlight how many ecological, evolutionary, and anthropogenic processes are occurring simultaneously.
+This work takes a crucial step towards better understanding how evolutionary processes and the evolutionary ecology of species may respond to continued environmental change.

-- Project staff organize the New York Regional Species Distribution Modeling discussion group, which brings together leading researchers from across the New York Metro area, including research scientists from industry and conservation organizations as well as professors, graduate students, and postdoctoral scientists from CUNY, SUNY Stony Brook, NYU, Columbia, Yale, UConn, NYBG, EcoHealth Alliance, WCS, Rutgers, Harvard, and Princeton (among others) to present research and new methods related to spatial modeling for biogeography and conservation.
+CBC staff also organize the New York Regional Species Distribution Modeling (NYSDM) discussion group, which brings together leading researchers from across the New York Metro area, including research scientists from industry and conservation organizations as well as professors, graduate students, and postdoctoral scientists from CUNY, SUNY Stony Brook, NYU, Columbia, Yale, UConn, NYBG, EcoHealth Alliance, WCS, Rutgers, Harvard, and Princeton (among others), to present research and new methods related to spatial modeling for biogeography and conservation.